seb1080/webOneBiteAtaTime/youDon'tKnowJS/youDon'tKNowJS.md

 ### Inaquality

 ##  Function Scope

 The var keywork will is fonction scope or the global scope if at the top level. let and const are block scope.

 ### Hoisting

-a var inside a function belong to the entire scope  and is accessible everywhere.
+IN JS, every Variable and function declaration will bring to the top of its current scope.

 ```
 var a = 2;